-In 1975 a group of Māori led by female elder Whina Cooper organised a hīkoi (march) from Northland to Parliament protesting the continuing alienation of Māori land.
-Marchers stayed in marae along the route, and in Wellington they filled Parliament’s grounds.
-In the same year, the government set up the Waitangi Tribunal to investigate Crown breaches of the Treaty of Waitangi and their detrimental effects on Māori tribes.
+In 1975 a group of Māori led by kuia (female elder) Whina Cooper organised a hīkoi (march) from Northland to Parliament to protest about the continuing alienation of Māori land.
+Marchers stayed in marae along the route, and in Wellington they filled Parliament grounds.
+In the same year, the government set up the Waitangi Tribunal to investigate Crown breaches of the Treaty of Waitangi and their detrimental effects on Māori.

 Until the 1980s street marches were largely the preserve of the political left.
-But in March 1981 about 50,000 people joined an anti-union march down Auckland’s Queen St. The ‘Kiwis Care’ march was organised by Tania Harris, a 22-year-old sales representative.
+But in March 1981 about 50,000 people joined an anti-union march down Auckland’s Queen Street.
+The ‘Kiwis Care’ march was organised by Tania Harris, a 22-year-old sales representative.
 Ticker tape flew from shop windows and a stereo shop blasted the national anthem.
 Some people openly wept.

 Harris had tapped into public anger over a series of strikes that had stopped international flights, sailings of Cook Strait ferries, and beer deliveries.
 Many people believed unions wielded too much power and were wrecking the country.
 Anger had been on display the day before, when up to 4,000 striking unionists marched the same route.
 Fist-waving shoppers and businessmen had booed, hissed and abused the strikers, calling them ‘traitors to New Zealand’ and demanding they ‘get back to work’.1

 A few months later the South African Springbok rugby team toured New Zealand.
 People who opposed South Africa’s apartheid regime pledged to stop it.
 Chanting slogans like, ‘One, two, three, four, we don’t want your racist tour’, they marched to rugby grounds to hinder spectators getting to games.
-Tour supporters organised their own marches, with placards bearing slogans like ‘Support the tour, punch a demonstrator’.2
+Tour supporters organised their own marches, with placards bearing slogans like, ‘Support the tour, punch a demonstrator’.2

 In the middle were the police, who increasingly attacked protesters to maintain control, with bloody results.
 Protesters responded by wearing motorcycle helmets and carrying home-made shields.
 At the last rugby test on 12 September, three protest marches converged on Auckland’s Eden Park.
-The game went ahead but then ‘all hell broke loose’4 as protesters waged running street battles with police.
+The game went ahead but ‘all hell broke loose’4 as protesters waged running street battles with police.
 Bruises and cuts soon healed, but the emotional wounds and the rift in New Zealand society lasted longer.

 There were few large workers’ marches until the late 1980s.
 Economic reforms introduced by a Labour government – known as ‘Rogernomics’ after Minister of Finance Roger Douglas – led to a new wave of protest marches from the mid-1980s.
-Farmers protested the removal of agricultural subsidies, workers protested the loss of jobs and conditions, and the closure of post offices brought communities out in protest.
+Farmers protested against the removal of agricultural subsidies, workers protested against the loss of jobs and conditions, and the closure of post offices brought whole communities out in protest.
 The Labour government took no notice, nor did its National successor.
 In 1991 new legislation (the Employment Contracts Act) severely curtailed union power.
 Labour restored some union power in the early 2000s, by which time unions had moved away from street marches as a protest strategy.

-Anti-globalisation movements organised marches in Auckland to protest meetings of the Asian Development Bank in 1995 and APEC (Asia–Pacific Economic Co-operation) in 1999.
+Anti-globalisation movements organised marches in Auckland to protest against meetings of the Asian Development Bank in 1995 and APEC (Asia–Pacific Economic Co-operation) in 1999.
 Scuffles with police made headlines.

 Underlying the Destiny march was an apprehension that society was eroding conservative values.
 These were reflected in the march.
 It was led by men – women and children trailed behind – and only men spoke at the rally.
 This personified the church’s belief that women should be submissive to men in family and public life.
 (Feminists had marched along the same streets demanding equal rights with men 30 years before.)